RedRobotics/HeadBoard/README.md

-# Red Robotics Headboard V1.2 (Beta)
+# RedBoard Library V1.21(Beta)

-Python library for the Red Robotics 'HeadBoard' Raspberry Pi add on robotics board.
+Python library for the Red Robotics 'HeadBoard' and 'SideBoard' Raspberry Pi add on robotics boards.

 Simple python commands for controlling motors, servos and Neopixels (WS2812B).